2016 Democrats Abroad presidential primary

 The 2016 Democrats Abroad presidential primary took place on March 1–8, 2016.
 E-mail, fax, and postal voting were carried out from January 11 to March 8, while in-person voting took place from March 1–8.
 Results were released on March 21.
-Senator Bernie Sanders won the primary in a landslide.

 Global presidential primary

 Voters may only vote once for a presidential candidate, either through Democrats Abroad, or through their home state.
 Those who vote in the Democrats Abroad Global Presidential Primary may continue to participate in their home state's primary or caucus for all other candidates for the United States Senate and United States House of Representatives, and also for state and local elections and ballot measures, but they cannot vote twice for a presidential candidate.

 Candidates

 Four candidates and an "uncommitted" option were printed on the Global Presidential Primary ballot PDF file, in the following name and sorting format: